 Risk is the possibility of something happening which may cause loss, harm or damage, and it is usually assessed in terms of likelihood x severity.

-GDPR compliance obligations that refer to risk include accountability measures, security measures, data breach notification, Data Protection Impact Assessment (DPIA), and privacy by design.
+GDPR compliance obligations that refer to risk include accountability measures, data security measures, data breach notification, Data Protection Impact Assessment (DPIA), and privacy by design.

 While the term “risk” is not defined in the GDPR, Recital 75 provides useful guidance.